-Nancy lives and works in the Upstate area of South Carolina with her Irish Wolfhounds, Bryn and Ciaragh, her terrier mix, Willow, and her husband, Simon.
-Nancy is a nationally certified American Sign Language/English interpreter and in her free time, she fancies herself an author.
-She also spends many weekends working at the Enchanted Chalice, Georgia and Carolina Renaissance Festivals with the group she founded, The Hounds of East Fairhaven.
+Nancy lives and works in the Upstate area of South Carolina with her husband, Simon, Irish Wolfhounds Bryn and Ciaragh, and her terrier mix, Willow-Pickle.
+Nancy is a nationally certified American Sign Language/English interpreter and a writer.
+She also spends many weekends working at the Georgia and Carolina Renaissance Festivals with the group she founded in 2001, The Hounds of East Fairhaven.

 Her Orana Chronicles series begins with the Nature Walker Trilogy – Wanderer: Origin of the Nature Walker, Tempest: Fall of the Nature Walker, and Guardian: Rise of the Nature Walker.

 Ignite: Tales of the Forest War begins a new series that goes back hundreds of years before the events of the Nature Walker Trilogy to the Forest War, a pivotal point in the history of Orana.

 The next chapter in the Orana Chronicles, the Guardians of Orana series launches in 2021 – watch this space for more information on this new series that will reunite readers with their favorite characters from the Nature Walker Trilogy for all-new adventures.

 The World of Arcstone is a departure from the epic fantasy genre of the Orana Chronicles.
 This litRPG introduces readers to Madelyne Laurent, a gamer who is desperate to escape her real life and discovers that nothing in her beloved online world is as it seems.
 Rift is available in paperback and Kindle and is currently available to read for free via Kindle Unlimited.